 External Environment Analysis – Porter’s 5 forces1.
 The Threat of New Entrants: Moderate

-• There is no doubt that to enter into the aviation industry requires very high investment and various legal procedures and it should be strictly followed.
+• There is no doubt that entering into the aviation industry requires very high investment and various legal procedures and it should be strictly followed.

-• There is a chance of new airlines to enter the domestic aviation industry which will increase challenges in the domestic market.
+• There is a chance of new airlines entering the domestic aviation industry which will increase challenges in the domestic market.